qibinc/RippleNet-PyTorch/README.md

 ### Required packages
-The code has been tested running under Python 3.6.5, with the following packages installed (along with their dependencies):
+The code has been tested running under Python 3.6, with the following packages installed (along with their dependencies):
-- tensorflow-gpu == 1.4.0
+- pytorch >= 1.0
-- numpy == 1.14.5
+- numpy >= 1.14.5
-- sklearn == 0.19.1
+- sklearn >= 0.19.1

 ### Running the code